This entry is organized by branches of government.

 You can get New Jersey bills and chapters from Lexis (NJ;NJBILL or NJ;NJALS) or Westlaw (NJ-LEGIS or NJ-LEGIS-OLD).
 Generally your best alternative (e.g., for older legislation) is to call one of the libraries listed below in the "Miscellaneous Matters" section of this entry.
 However, if you're in the area or if you have time, you can get copies of new laws from the Bill Room of the N.J.
 Office of Legislative Services (609-292-6395) and pending legislation from the New Jersey Legislative Service at 609-292-4840 or 4841 -- but these agencies won't fax; you either have to pick up the copies or wait for U.S. mail.
 If you're a member of the New Jersey Bar, you can get bills faxed for free from the Bar's legislative counsel (732-249-5000).

-Legislative History: The New Jersey State Library compiles and posts legislative histories for all laws enacted from 1998 to the prior session, and for selected laws enacted from 1974 through 1997.
+Legislative History: The New Jersey State Library compiles and posts selected legislative histories for all laws enacted from 1970 to date.
 The New Jersey Legislature posts selected legislative reports going back to the 1970s.
 Lexis has a database of New Jersey Legislative Bill History materials including any available Reports, Bill Analysis and Governor's Memorandums for all bills introduced in the 2006, 2007 and 2009-current sessions, plus selected coverage for 2002-2005 and 2008 (NJ;NJLH).

 You can get copies of old hearings from the New Jersey State Publications division of the New Jersey State Library (609-278-2640 x103).